 (Traditional Cypriot Tahini Pies)

 Tahini pies are made with Sesame pulp and cinnamon.
 These little pies are a popular street food in Cyprus.
 My fondest childhood memories of these were our family time on the beach.
 Street vendors would have large box like cases on their bicycle’s and would cycle along the beach selling them freshly made.
 You can a now find them in markets, grocery stores and bakeries.
 My mom has been making these for us since 1976 when we immigrated to Canada.
 She has shared this recipe with me and I am excited to share it with you.
+In the recipe below it calls for Mastic and Machlepi which both can be found in a Mediterranean grocery store.
+Do not worry if you are not able to find them as the dough is just as delicious.
 Hope you will enjoy it as much as my family does.

 1 jar (500ml) Tahini, sesame pulp